Spring 2017 Office Hours (SS 399B)

 Can I use AMAT 108 (or any other statistics course) as a substitute for APSY 210?

-NO!
-This (or stat courses offered by other departments) is not equivalent to APSY 210.
+AMAT 108 cannot be substituted for APSY210.
+This (or any other stat courses offered by other departments) is not equivalent to APSY 210.

 How do I register for courses?

-We no longer pre-authorize students for psychology courses.
-All registration is now done via MyUAlbany.
+All registration is done via MyUAlbany.
 We do, however, require psychology majors to make advisement appointments before registration to review their records and to receive an Advisement Verification Number (AVN).
 You will not be able to register without an AVN.
-Declared psychology majors can make an appointment online at albanyadvising.sona-systems.com.
-Instructions on how to make an AVN appointment can be found here [linked to SONA Systems page].
+Declared psychology majors can make an appointment online.
+Instructions on how to make an AVN appointment can be found here: http://ualbanypsychadvising.genbook.com

-How do I sign up for an appointment via SONA Systems?
+How do I sign up for an appointment via GenBook?

 All psychology courses seem to be closed during registration.
 What should I do?